Do’s and Don’ts of Instagram Etiquette: The Unwritten Rules of Instagram

 There are different schools of thought on this.
 Here are some guidelines:

-- 1-2 photos a day is a good rule of thumb, one in the morning and one at night.
+- One to two photos a day is a good rule of thumb, one in the morning and one at night.

 - Or if your schedule doesn’t allow for that much activity, once a day is fine.

-- Generally speaking, don’t post more than 3 times a day.
+- Generally speaking, don’t post more than three times a day.

 - Above all, try to be consistent.

-- With the new algorith, quality over quantity is the rule.
+- With the new algorithm, quality over quantity is the rule.

-While we are on the topic of Instagram etiquette I just have to conclude with this.
+While we are on the topic of Instagram etiquette, I just have to conclude with this.
 Negativity has no place.
 And I’m sure I don’t need to say this to any of you beautiful followers, but always let kindness prevail.
 Always.
-If there is nothing positive to say, don’t say anything…in life and on Instagram.
+If there is nothing positive to say, don’t say anything, both in life and on Instagram.

 Also, if you witness anything rude or unkind my rule of thumb is to delete and report, or report and block.
 Sadly, there are people looking for attention in any form they can get it.
 Instagram is a very big place, so while monitoring is on-going, without our help damage can be done before Instagram finds and suspends people.
 We can help IG stay safe and positive by reporting anything that is unkind and/or inappropriate.
 It’s like picking up trash in the real world.
 We all need to do our part to keep our world beautiful.